HavardHarstad/16S-ONT-GUI-workflow-using-EMU-and-KRONA/README.md

 2. In main GUI window select the newly created allfiles.fastq.gz as Input FASTQ File

-3. Create an output folder where suitable an define this as Output Directory in GUI
+3. Create an output folder where suitable and define this as Output Directory in GUI

 4. Press green button Run Pipeline